Is a neobank right for you? The pros and cons explained

 Launched in October 2018, Melbourne-based Up Bank was the first neobank to hit the Australian market.
 Owned by Bendigo and Adelaide Bank, Up Bank is mobile-only, offering a bank account, savings account and an app chock-full of innovative savings and budgeting features (more on those below) - many of which you won’t find elsewhere.

 Another Sydney-based neobank, 86 400 is owned by payments provider Cuscal but operates under its own full Authorised Deposit-Taking Institution licence which it obtained in July.
 86 400 hit the market to the public in September 2019, launching with an app, transaction account and savings account.
-86 400 have also already heralded their intention to provide home loans.
+In late 2019 they added to their arsenal by launching variable and fixed rate 86 400 home loans.

 Judo Bank is a challenger bank with a difference, targeting small and medium-sized businesses rather than individuals.
 Also based in Sydney, Judo acquired their full ADI licence in April 2019 and are already offering a host of products to their customers including a variety of business loans, home loans and term deposits.